 In the eyes of developers, all that good land under the waters of the great swamp taking up parts of six counties should not go to waste, and so in the decade leading up to World War I, the area was ditched and drained and the river straightened.
 The game was soon gone, scattered to the four winds or killed off.
 So ended an era, and over time, all the clubhouses and lodges disappeared–all but one, though it stood abandoned for decades.

 How wonderful that Collier Lodge was rediscovered!
 It could be a wonderful meeting place, retreat, with a small museum, perhaps–and this just as early efforts to restore part of the Great Kankakee Marsh were beginning.
 The property was purchased and the newly formed (2001) Kankakee Valley Historical Society took ownership.
 I regularly heard of the annual Aukiki River Festival held in summer as a fun and informative event, intended to raise awareness and funds.
 The archaeology department of Notre Dame conducted a dig the following year, expecting to find artifacts from the hunting lodge days, perhaps some pioneer relics, and maybe some native American remnants if they were lucky.
 Little did they realize how rich and deeply layered the site would prove to be.
 The finds ranged from buttons and camping items from the late 19th century to projectile points and other stone tools from the Early Archaic period (ca.9000 BCE)!
 Annual digs have continued into the present, with another scheduled for this summer.
 Artifacts from several successive native cultures, the remains of a pioneer cabin, and much more have been excavated and catalogued, adding a wealth of information on several thousand years of human activity in the Great Kankakee Marsh.
 So exciting!
 And yet, the largest artifact of all, the Collier Lodge–the very reason all this research began, the last extant building of an important era of history–was put aside until it was deemed too far gone to save.
 (In my experience, it probably still could be saved, but the expense is so much greater now.)
 Now it seems there is a plan to build a replica in another location.
-The actual building wuld have been grandfathered in.
+The actual building would have been grandfathered in, in place, even though it is on a flood plain.

 A replica, IF it ever happens, is meaningless on a different site.
 Preservation gone wrong.
 As a local woman who came by as I was photographing the lodge said, “It’s a shame.”